Panzer Kaserne: History

-The 8th Panzer Regiment was the first unit assigned to the then Ludendorff Kaserne.
+The 8th Panzer Regiment was the first unit assigned to the then Hindenburg-Ludendorff Kaserne.
 Local legend suggests that Adolf Hitler may have even delivered a speech from within the former Nazi Officer's Club building.
 Additional myths suggest that Panzer and nearby base of Patch, were used for testing of new and experimental Nazi technology, specifically tank modifications and improvements.
 Added to that, there is a myth that experimental tanks were disposed of by burial to prevent capture by advancing US troops.
 No one can verify for certain when the U.S. Forces accepted the transfer of the barracks, but it is believed it occurred in early July 1945.

 During the Cold War, various units were assigned to Panzer - most notably units of the 1st ID (Forward) - a forward detached element of the 3rd Brigade 1st Infantry Division until 1990.

 Most currently assigned units are devoted to the support of U.S. European Command (EUCOM) at Patch Barracks and United States Africa Command (AFRICOM) at Kelley Barracks located in Stuttgart.